 What to serve with pineapple salsa?

-This salsa goes great with light summery wines and can be served so many ways.
+This salsa goes great with light summery wines or a refreshing Blue Lagoon Cocktail and can be served so many ways.
 The pineapple adds tropical flair any dish.

 - Serve it as an appetizer with tortilla chips.